-For example, the U{max} concentration = 70 ppm in the point "d" where TOC = 15%, and organic matter consists of 75% of the humic and 25% of the sapropelic.
-U{min} concentration = 30 ppm in point "a" where TOC = 30% organic matter consists of humic and sapropelic in the following ratio 15% to 85%.
-The points c_1 , c_2 , c_3 , c_4 have characterized the same ratio of sapropel and humic (50% to 50%), and uranium concentrations in these points increase together with increasing the content of organic matter.
+For example, the U{max} concentration = 70 ppm in point "d" where TOC = 15%, and organic matter consists of 75% humic and 25% sapropelic.
+U{min} concentration = 30 ppm in point "a" where TOC = 30% organic matter consists of humic and sapropelic in the following ratio of 15% to 85%.
+The points c_1 , c_2 , c_3 , and c_4 have characterized the same ratio of sapropel and humic (50% to 50%), and uranium concentrations in these points increase together with increasing the content of organic matter.

 According to this theoretical distribution, we can conclude that the uranium concentration is affected to a greater extent by the ratio of sapropelic and humic components in organic matter, and the greater the humic component - the greater the organic matter concentration.
-Nevertheless, the uranium concentration will increase with an increase in organic matter content, provided that the sapropel and humic ratio is the same.
+Nevertheless, the uranium concentration will increase with an increase in organic matter content, provided that the sapropel and the humic ratio are the same.